3DBull/VisuWeigh/docs/development.md

 Development roughly followed the following procedure:

 1. List the desired outcomes
-2. Experiment with the data and code in jupyter notebooks
+2. Experiment with the data and code in Jupyter notebooks
 3. Create prototype solutions that achieve the desired results
 4. Revise the desired outcomes and the processes for achieving them
 5. Reiterate the process